pusher/git-store/CONTRIBUTING.md

 dep ensure # Installs dependencies to vendor folder.
 ```

+## Testing
+The existing tests rely on a static git repo stored in `/fixtures`.
+A script for adding / modifying this repo is provided in `/hack`.

 ## Pull Requests and Issues
 We track bugs and issues using Github .